Think about the big questions in life

-With Massey’s Master of Arts (Philosophy) you can tackle the questions that have always gripped humanity.
+Tackle the questions that have always gripped humanity.

 You can develop your interests and skills with a research report or a thesis.

 Philosophy isn’t just about abstract thinking.
-Studying philosophy develops your critical thinking skills: your ability to assess whether arguments are rationally compelling, and to make your arguments compelling to others.
+Studying philosophy develops your critical thinking skills: your ability to assess whether arguments are rationally compelling and to make your arguments compelling to others.
 This skill is important in the workplace, and is consistently ranked by employers among the most desirable attributes in an employee.

 Massey’s Master of Arts is 180 credits.
 This means you can complete an MA in three semesters of full-time study.
 If you study part-time, an MA will normally take three years to complete.

 A Massey MA (Philosophy) gives you experience in handling unusual and difficult ideas, communicating your thinking with clarity, and being aware of the reasons for your views while being flexible and adaptive.
 You’ll cope with new challenges as the needs of your work change.
-That adaptability and the ability to think on your feet will be a big advantage in careers in advertising, journalism, management, policy analysis, research and many more.
+That adaptability and the ability to think on your feet will be a big advantage.

 These skills are highly prized by employers and this means you can explore a wide range of career options.
 Recent graduates in philosophy have gone into jobs as diverse as: